react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 | objectFit | string | 'contain' | Can be `'contain'` or `'cover'` nothing more or less. |
 | streamURL | string | 'streamURL' | Required to have an actual video stream rendering. |
 | zOrder | number | 0 | Similar to zIndex. |

+## Releasing WebRTC Handles

+After a call, internal WebRTC dependencies remain in a live state to be used in subsequent calls.
+If you wish to release these handles, perhaps before your app goes into background or won't be used for a while, you can call the `releaseWebrtcModule()` global function.
+After calling this function, necessary dependencies will be lazily reacquired before the next call.